 You'll usually need an operation if:

-- a build-up of pus (abscess) develops in the bone – the pus in an abscess needs to be drained
+- a build-up of pus (abscess) develops in the bone and the pus needs to be drained

 - the infection has lasted a long time and damaged the bone

 If the infection has damaged the bone, you'll need surgery (known as debridement) to remove the damaged part.

 Debridement can leave an empty space in the bone, which may need to be reconstructed.

 Sometimes more than 1 operation is needed to treat the infection.
 Muscle and skin from another part of the body might be used to repair the area near the affected bone.

 Diabetes and osteomyelitis

 It's very important to look after your feet if you have diabetes.

 If you have poorly controlled diabetes, you can lose sensation in your feet and not notice small cuts, which could develop into an infection that spreads to the bone.